Physics Jobs at University of North Carolina at Chapel Hill with Visa Sponsorship

 Which visa types does UNC Chapel Hill commonly use for Physics positions?

 UNC Chapel Hill uses several visa types for Physics roles depending on the position.
 H-1B is standard for research scientists and longer-term appointments.
-J-1 exchange visitor visas are common for postdoctoral researchers.
+J-1 visa exchange visitor visas are common for postdoctoral researchers.
 F-1 OPT and CPT cover students transitioning from academic programs.
-E-3 applies to Australian citizens, and TN is available to Canadian and Mexican nationals in qualifying physics roles.
+E-3 visa applies to Australian citizens, and TN visa is available to Canadian and Mexican nationals in qualifying physics roles.

 What qualifications are expected for Physics roles at UNC Chapel Hill?